Avro Vulcan XL426: Royal Air Force

 XL426 entered service with the Royal Air Force on 13 September 1962, initially in 83 Squadron.
 The aircraft had the pennant of senior RAF commander John Slessor painted on the side of its nose.
 On 10 September 1963, Slessor flew XL426 from CFB Goose Bay in Labrador, Canada to RAF Scampton in Lincolnshire, England in 4 hours and 5 minutes, an unofficial pre-Concorde Atlantic crossing speed record.

 From April 1964, following a reorganisation of how aircraft were assigned to squadrons, XL426 was rotated between all squadrons at RAF Scampton (which was termed the "Scampton Wing").
 This lasted until January 1971.
 XL426 was equipped with the nuclear missile Blue Steel until 1969, when the nuclear deterrent role was passed on to the Royal Navy.

 From 1971 to 1981, XL426 mostly served with 617 Squadron but also served briefly with 27 Squadron and 230 Operational Conversion Unit.
-At the end of 1981, XL426 was transferred to 50 Squadron at RAF Waddington, ultimately the last Vulcan squadron.
+It was the 298th and last Vulcan to undergo a major service at RAF St Athan in 1981.
+At the end of the same year, XL426 was transferred to 50 Squadron at RAF Waddington, ultimately the last Vulcan squadron.
 The aircraft was also painted to its current green and grey camouflage livery around this time.
 XL426 took part in the Falklands Victory Flypast over London on 12 October 1982 (though it hadn't taken part in the war).
 Following the retirement of the Vulcan in 1984, XL426 was converted to a crew trainer.

 XL426 gave dozens of display flights from 1984 to 1986 as part of the Vulcan Historical Flight (later Vulcan Display Flight).
 However, as its flying hours were running out before needing a major service, its role as a display flight aircraft was transferred to XH558, which had been retrieved from a fire dump at RAF Marham.
 XL426's final display flight was on 14 June 1986.